Azure/azure-docs-powershell-azuread/azureadps-2.0/AzureAD/Get-AzureADGroupMember.md

 ```

 ### -ObjectId
-Specifies the ID of a group in Azure AD.
+Specifies the ID of a group in the Microsoft Entra ID.

 ```yaml
 Type: String